Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - Consumption of organic food will increase in Europe - According to the organic action plan, at least 25% of the EU’s agricultural land will be under organic farming by 2030.

-- The supply chain will be more transparent and players will have to improve labour conditions and respect human rights - The European Commission (EC) adopted a proposal for a Directive on corporate sustainability due diligence.
-This directive will require from large companies in Europe and outside Europe to provide proof of sustainable practices from their suppliers.
-The German Supply Chain Due Diligence Act already came into force on 1 January 2023.
+- The supply chain will be more transparent and players will have to improve labour conditions and respect human rights - The European Directive on corporate sustainability due diligence entered into force in July 2024.
+This directive requires large companies in and outside Europe to provide proof of their suppliers’ sustainable practices.
+Reporting is officially required as from 2026 financial year.
+In practice, this means developing-country suppliers will increasingly be required to have social audits, such as SMETA or BSCI.

 Source: European Commission, July 2023